-If any new survey methods arise during the effective life of this plan (15 to 20 years) that are deemed to be more accurate or reliable in providing the data needed for the adaptive management process, such new or additional monitoring efforts would be done in cooperation with the NPS and the FWC, in consultation with the USFWS, as needed and as resources are available.
+Development of additional monitoring efforts would be done in cooperation with the NPS and the FWC, in consultation with the USFWS, as needed and as resources are available.

 Iterative Phase.
 The iterative phase of the adaptive management process uses these elements in an ongoing cycle of learning about system structure and function, and managing based on what is learned (Williams et al. 2009).